pmean/build-website/text/06/InsufficientData.md

 > evaluated children that it would make more sense not to report a rate
 > at all, but instead label that zip code as having insufficient data.
 >
-> There\'s no right or wrong answer here, and it may be worthwhile to
+> There's no right or wrong answer here, and it may be worthwhile to
 > experiment a bit.
 >
 > You could use the width of the confidence interval as a guide and set